Inducted April 27, 1974

 Ferd Hayward was born in St. John’s August 21st, 1911.
 He was educated at Bishop Feild College.
 Ferd was a real outdoors man, concentrating on short and long distance walking, hiking, skiing and skating.
 During his career in walking he was the most outstanding walker in Newfoundland and held the spotlight up to his retirement.
 He held the Newfoundland record for the one mile, ten miles and twenty miles for a number of years and it is interesting to note that each year would better his previous time in all races.
 Ferd also competed at Hamilton, Ontario, Baltimore, Guelph, Ontario, New Jersey, Chicago and Helsinki, Finland.

-Ferd is also a member of the Newfoundland Hiking Club and for many years was one of the Club’s most ardent hikers.
+Ferd was a member of the Newfoundland Hiking Club and for many years was one of the Club’s most ardent hikers.